Onpattro FDA Approval History

 The most frequently reported adverse reactions (that occurred in at least 10% of Onpattro-treated patients and at least 3% more frequently than on placebo) were upper respiratory tract infections and infusion-related reactions.

-Development History and FDA Approval Process for Onpattro
+Development Timeline for Onpattro

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.